 In the second century (100-200 A.D.), an issue arose in the church that clearly shows us how Christians of the time viewed the authority of the Bishop of Rome.
-The Bishop or the leader responsible for Christians in Rome was Eleuther.
+The Bishop or the leader responsible for Christians in Rome was Eleutherius.
 He began to follow false teachings of a man named Montanus.
 Montanus taught that the Spirit of God had come again to show him (Montanus) new teachings that God was revealing in his day.
-Eleuther was the bishop or leader over Christians in the city of Rome.
+Eleutherius was the bishop or leader over Christians in the city of Rome.
 He was a leader or well known elder in the church at Rome, but he began to follow the false teachings of Montanus.ii

-Ireneus, Assistant Pastor, Publicly Opposes Eleuther, Bishop of Rome
+Irenaeus, Assistant Pastor of Lyons, Publicly Opposed Eleutherius, Bishop of Rome

-Ireneus was only an assistant pastor.
-His work was to assist Pastor Tothine, who worked in Lyons, France.
-But Ireneus was a strong teacher, so Pothinus sent him to Rome to fight against the false teaching that the Bishop of Rome was advancing there.
-Ireneus wrote his book, "Against Heresies" as a result of this struggle.
+Irenaeus was only an assistant pastor.
+His work was to assist Pastor Potinus, who worked in Lyons, Gaul (modern-day France).
+But Irenaeus was a strong teacher, so Pothinus sent him to Rome to fight against the false teaching that had taken root there.
+On arriving, he was dumbfounded to find that The Bishop of Rome himself had been caught up in these heresies.
+Irenaeus wrote his book, "Against Heresies" as a result of this struggle.
 What do you think?
-If Eleuther, the Bishop of Rome, was considered the Pope, the supreme head of the church, the infallible mouthpiece of God, do you think an assistant pastor like Ireneus would be authorized to oppose his teaching?
-Wouldn't Ireneus rather be bound to obey his teaching rather than trying to change it or speaking out against it?
+If Eleutherius, the Bishop of Rome, was considered the Pope, the supreme head of the church, the infallible mouthpiece of God, do you think an assistant pastor like Irenaeus would be authorized to oppose his teaching?
+Wouldn't Irenaeus rather be bound to obey his teaching rather than trying to change it or speaking out against it?

-There's no way Ireneus could have done such a thing if Eleuther had been Pope or had been considered Pope by church leaders.
-Pastor Tothine sent Ireneus to confront the false teaching of Bishop Eleuther, so it is evident that neither Tothine nor Ireneus could have considered the Eleuther to be the Pope.
+There's no way Irenaeus could have done such a thing if Eleutherius had been Pope or had been considered Pope by church leaders.
+We must conclude that neither Potinus nor Irenaeus could have considered the Eleutherius to be the Pope.
 The truth is, no one in the entire church knew anything about any idea like the papacy in either the first or the second centuries.
 They followed a system of pastoral leadership in which pastors were seen as shepherds the way Jesus taught them.
 They did not have any centralized authority like the Pope.

-However, Ireneus wrote some words that afterwards were used to lend support to the idea of the papacy.
-Every word that people say or write, it is always important to understand the CONTEXT in which it was written.
+However, it is ironical that Irenaeus wrote some words that afterwards were used to lend support to the idea of the papacy.
+It is always important to understand the CONTEXT in which a writing was produced.
 The context is the situation the writer was addressing, his reason for writing, and the writing as a whole-the words and ideas that come before and those that come after the words in question.

-Ireneus' Misquoted Words: "The church speaks with one mouth"
+Irenaeus' Misquoted Words: "The church speaks with one mouth"

-One reason Ireneus wrote his book, "Against Heresies" was to show that the teaching that Eleuther Bishop of Rome was advancing was really following the thoughts of pagan philosophers, but that the teaching of Christianity was not in harmony with it.iii Ireneus wrote that Christians must refuse this teaching (the teaching of Montanus, the teaching that Eleuther was following) WITH ONE MOUTH.
-Ireneus wrote that from the time of the Apostles until his time, the church of Jesus Christ had followed one teaching, but that then false teachers had introduced a new and false teaching into the church.
+One reason Irenaeus wrote his book, "Against Heresies" was to show that the teaching that Eleutherius Bishop of Rome was advancing was really following the thoughts of pagan philosophers, but that the teaching of Christianity was not in harmony with it.iii Irenaeus wrote that Christians must refuse this teaching (the teaching of Montanus, the teaching that Eleutherius was following) WITH ONE MOUTH.^{iv} Irenaeus wrote that from the time of the Apostles until his time, the church of Jesus Christ had followed one teaching, but that then false teachers had introduced a new and false teaching into the church.
 He claimed that all true Christians refused this false teaching WITH ONE MOUTH.

-We must understand very clearly that according to Ireneus, the person who was following this false teaching was Eleuther, the Bishop of Rome.
-Ireneus simply claimed that not only he, but Christians everywhere refused this false teaching.
+We must understand very clearly that according to Irenaeus, the person who was following this false teaching was Eleutherius, the Bishop of Rome.
+Irenaeus simply claimed that not only he, but Christians everywhere refused this false teaching.